yhszhdw/534_project_group10/README.md

 ## 1. Project Overview

-This project proposes the development of **bocvaletR**, an R package that provides a clean and user-friendly wrapper for the Bank of Canada Valet API.
-The package aims to allow R users to access official Canadian financial and economic time-series data using concise, well-documented R functions, without manually constructing HTTP requests or parsing raw JSON responses.
+This project proposes the development of **bocvaletR**, an R package that provides a modern, tidyverse-oriented wrapper for the Bank of Canada Valet API.
+The package is designed to allow R users to access official Canadian financial and economic time-series data through concise, well-documented functions, without manually constructing HTTP requests or parsing raw JSON responses.

-The target users include economists, data scientists, and finance students who rely on reproducible workflows in R for data analysis and visualization.
+While R packages that interface with the Valet API already exist, **bocvaletR** aims to go beyond basic data retrieval by focusing on **reliability, workflow integration, and analysis-ready outputs**.
+The target users include economists, data scientists, and finance students who rely on reproducible and efficient workflows in R for analysis and visualization.

 ---

 ## 2. Motivation and Background

-The Bank of Canada Valet API offers authoritative and well-maintained financial datasets, including exchange rates and economic indicators.
-These data are widely used in academic research and policy analysis.
-However:
+The Bank of Canada Valet API provides authoritative, well-maintained financial and economic datasets such as exchange rates, interest rates, and macroeconomic indicators.
+These data are widely used in academic research, policy analysis, and applied data science.

-- The API is primarily designed for direct HTTP access
+Although existing R packages (e.g., community-developed Valet API clients) already provide access to this API, they have several limitations:

+- They primarily focus on **basic data retrieval**, with limited support for downstream analysis workflows
+- Some API behaviors (such as date filtering for grouped series) are **inconsistent or unreliable**, requiring users to manually clean results
+- Limited tooling exists for **metadata exploration**, **series alignment**, and **workflow-level utilities**
+- Visualization, caching, and reproducibility features are minimal or absent
+- Documentation and examples tend to focus on API usage rather than applied analysis

+As a result, users often need to write substantial additional code for validation, transformation, plotting, and repeated API calls.

+**bocvaletR** is motivated by the goal of addressing these gaps.
+Rather than duplicating existing functionality, the package is designed to **extend and improve upon existing Valet API wrappers** by offering:

+- More reliable and consistent handling of API edge cases
-- There is no official R wrapper that integrates naturally with tidyverse workflows
+- Analysis-ready outputs that integrate naturally with tidyverse workflows
-- Users must repeatedly implement request handling, parsing, and validation logic

-Developing an R wrapper addresses these issues by:

-- **Reducing technical overhead** for users
-- **Promoting reproducible** financial analysis in R
-- **Providing a reusable**, extensible package aligned with modern R package standards

-The API is also well suited for a course project: it is sufficiently complex to demonstrate software engineering skills while remaining feasible within a semester.
+- Lightweight but high-impact utilities for common time-series tasks
+- Clear documentation and vignettes that emphasize reproducible economic analysis

+This approach makes the project both practically useful and well-suited as a course project demonstrating applied software engineering, API design, and data analysis principles.

 ---

 ## 3. Project Objectives

-The primary goal is to design and implement a fully functional R package that:
+The primary goal is to design and implement a fully functional R package that improves upon existing Valet API wrappers by:

-- Wraps the core endpoints of the Bank of Canada Valet API
+- Wrapping the core endpoints of the Bank of Canada Valet API
+- Providing consistent and reliable data retrieval, including client-side fixes for known API limitations
-- Returns data in tidy, analysis-ready formats
+- Returning data in tidy, analysis-ready formats by default
-- Provides basic visualization and data processing helpers
+- Supporting common analytical workflows through helper utilities and visualization tools
-- Includes documentation and tests following best practices for R packages
+- Following best practices for R package development, testing, and documentation

 ---